Sharfadin Temple

-The Sharfadin Temple (Perestgeha Şerfedîn) in Sinjar, Iraq is a Yazidi temple built in honor of Sheikh Sherfedin.
+The Sharfadin Temple (Mezargeha Şerfedîn) in Sinjar, Iraq is a Yazidi temple built in honor of Sheikh Sherfedin.
 It is considered by Yazidis as one of the holiest places on earth.

 The temple is made of a pale yellow stone, with two cones atop the building.
 At the tip of each cone are three gold balls and a crescent reaching skyward.

 In August 2014, the temple was the site of a battle where 18 lightly armed Yazidi Peshmerga fighters who were residing under the command of Qasim Shesho successfully held off a larger and better equipped ISIL force with armored vehicles, mortars, rockets, and other artillery that had attacked the shrine as part of the genocide of Yazidis by ISIL.